 So what do these two accounts have in common?
-In both of them you have a woman who gives her best.
-Neither one of the gifts given were likely to make a big difference in the kingdom, or in the world around them.
-After all, how much good can two pennies accomplish.
-And how does pouring perfume on Jesus, no matter how good it was, help to feed the poor or bring lost souls into relationship with God?
+In both of them, you have a woman who gives her best.
+Neither one of the gifts given was likely to make a big difference in the kingdom, or in the world around them.
+After all, how much good can two pennies accomplish?
+And how does pouring perfume on Jesus, no matter how good it was, help to feed the poor or bring lost souls into a relationship with God?

-The problem with this approach is that we are thinking like business men with profit/loss ledgers, always looking to maximize our investment.
+The problem with this approach is that we are thinking like businessmen with profit/loss ledgers, always looking to maximize our investment.
 But what was significant here is that both of these women gave selflessly out of love.
 It wasn’t what could be done with the gift that is commended.
-It was the attitude with which it is given.
-And it was the love they gave with that Jesus found to be commendable.
+It was the attitude with which it was given.
+And it was the love with which they gave that Jesus found to be commendable.